yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 ### Understanding DiffFlags

 The `DiffFlags` column summarizes **dominant plan differences** between LowerCL and HigherCL for `MULTI_PLAN` drilldowns (Resultset #4).
-It is derived by comparing plan-XML–extracted indicators side-by-side and emitting flags when a meaningful difference is detected.
+It is derived by comparing plan-XML-extracted indicators side-by-side and emitting flags when a meaningful difference is detected.

 | Flag                             | Meaning                                                                                                                                                                                                                                                |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |